Kalyāna Sundareswarar temple, TiruNallur

 Temple History

-Long ago, a contest of strength arose between Adisesha, the celestial serpent, and Vayu, the lord of winds.
-Adisesha, with his thousand mighty hoods, wound himself tightly around Mount Kailash, holding it fast in his embrace.
-Vayu, assuming the form of a tempest, unleashed his furious gales to shake the immovable mountain.
-The heavens trembled, and the gods, struck with fear, prayed for peace.
-At their plea, Adisesha eased his grip ever so slightly.
-In that very moment, Vayu seized the chance, tore away two peaks of Kailash, and carried them southward.
-One he placed at Tirunallur and the other at nearby Avur.
-The peak that descended at Tirunallur became the sacred spot upon which Panchavarneswarar manifested in divine splendor.
-Thus this place came to be hailed as Then Kailayam - the Southern Kailash.
+According to the puranas, a contest of strength once arose between Adisesha, the celestial serpent, and Vayu, the god of wind.
+To demonstrate his power, Adisesha coiled his thousand hoods firmly around Mount Kailash, holding the sacred mountain in an unyielding embrace.
+In response, Vayu assumed the form of a mighty tempest and unleashed powerful winds in an attempt to dislodge the mountain.
+The force of their contest caused the heavens to tremble, filling the gods with fear.
+They prayed for the conflict to end, and, moved by their plea, Adisesha relaxed his grip ever so slightly.
+Seizing the opportunity, Vayu tore away two peaks of Mount Kailash and carried them southward.
+One peak came to rest at Tirunallur, while the other was established at nearby Avur.
+The sacred peak that descended at Tirunallur became the divine site where Panchavarneswarar manifested in all His glory.
+For this reason, Tirunallur has long been revered as Then Kailayam—the Southern Kailash.

 Temple Architecture